The National and Kapodistrian University of Athens

 An historic photograph of the "Athenian Trilogy" at the turn of the 20th century by Odysseas Fokas.

-Fairly close to the University of Athens, The Athens Key suggests Electra Metropolis Hotel, rated "fabulous" by guests from Booking.com.
+Within a reasonable walking distance from the University of Athens, The Athens Key suggests Electra Metropolis Hotel, rated "fabulous" by guests from Booking.com.
 The elegant rooms and suites at Electra Metropolis feature modern decor, wooden floors and warm tones.
 Each includes a marble-tiled bathroom with hairdryer, bathrobes, slippers and organic KORRES toiletries.
 A work desk, 40'' Smart TV with satellite channels, a laptop safe and a mini bar are standard and free WiFi is provided throughout.
 The hotel boasts a small, rooftop pool with a waterfall effect, and a sun terrace with views over the city.
 Gourmet dishes and refreshing cocktails can be enjoyed at the top-floor restaurant or at the M Bar offering panoramic views over the Acropolis.
 A retro-style lounge area, where guests can enjoy coffee or a drink, is featured at the unique sky-light atrium and guests can also taste Mediterranean flavors at the ground-floor bistro featuring an open kitchen.
 24-hour front desk and room service.
 Restaurants, bars and shops can be found just steps away, while the scenic Plaka area can be reached within a 10-minute walk.

 The National and Kapodistrian University of Athens.